genericmilk/genericmilk/README.md

 I am a full stack dev by trade working in Laravel, PHP, Vue, jQuery, HTML5, CSS3, SQL, MariaDB, Redis and Just recently Machine Learning!

-I am Bisexual and a proud member of the LGBTQ+ family and am a passionate supporter for rights of all to love whomever they love.
-Happiness is the most important thing in this world and we could all do with a lot more of it! ♥️🏳️‍🌈
+I am a proud member of the LGBTQ+ family and am a passionate supporter for rights of all to love whomever they love.
+Happiness is the most important thing in this world and we could all do with a lot more of it! ♥️🏳️‍🌈🏳️‍⚧️

 - 🔭 I’m currently working on a whole new platform at Quuu bridging the gap between all of the internal and public facing tools, the service has never been better and it's a great challenge to push it further every day!
 - 🌱 I’m currently learning Vue and Node!
 People are saying a lot about javascript frameworks being the future so it's great to keep up to date with them!